British man from Diamond Princess cruise liner dies from coronavirus

-A British tourist on the Diamond Princess cruise ship has died from coronavirus.
+A British tourist from the Diamond Princess cruise ship has died from coronavirus.

 The Japanese Ministry of Health said the man was the sixth person from ship, which has been quarantined off the country’s coast amid the outbreak, to have died.